 For very many years now the churches of Jesus Christ in Great Britain have led a very harmonious existence of cooperation and good-will.
-It is perhaps because of this that events over the past five or six years are all the more tragic; for during this period the dark clouds of disunity have appeared and even loomed large in some congregations.
-Churches have been splenered, and previously friendly brethren have been separated and set at naught.
+It is perhaps because of this that events over the past five or six ears are all the more tragic; for during this period the lark clouds of disunity have appeared and even loomed arge in some congregations.
+Churches have been splentered, and previously friendly brethren have been separated and set at naught.
 It is no exaggeration to say that this has been caused by the advent of individual containers at the Lord's table here.
 This is a matter of plain historical fact.

 Many brethren here would preach full time if they could find financial support.
-Churches in the United mitted to adhere to the practices of their supporting congregations and have introduced individual containsurprising since, "He who pays the piper usually calls the tune."
-Following upon this, evangelists from the U. S. A. have come to Great Britain to begin "new works" and in setting up congregations have introduced ndividual containers.
-All this has taken place in the face of vigorous and prolonged protest from the existing hurches here.
-The British evangelists and the Amerians have been approached personally, by letter and by petitions signed by many churches, but all to no vail.
-These brethren have been deaf to all supplicafon and are proceeding with their avowed intention f retaining their present practice-albeit at the cost of dividing the brotherhood and causing inestimable and preparable damage to the cause of Christ.
+Churches in the United States have kindly supplied this support and a few British evangelists are supported from the States.
+Unfortunately, these evangelists have apparently felt comnitted to adhere to the practices of their supporting ongregations and have introduced individual containrs at the Lord's supper.
+This is perhaps not entirely surprising since, "He who pays the piper usually calls." the tune."
+Following upon this, evangelists from the J. S. A. have come to Great Britain to begin "new works" and in setting up congregations have introduced individual containers.
+All this has taken place in the face of vigorous and prolonged protest from the existing churches here.
+The British evangelists and the Americans have been approached personally, by letter and y petitions signed by many churches, but all to no Ivail.
+These brethren have been deaf to all supplicafion and are proceeding with their avowed intention If retaining their present practice-albeit at the cost of dividing the brotherhood and causing inestimable and preparable damage to the cause of Christ.